ros2/ros2_documentation/source/Tutorials/UnderstandingROS2Actions.rst

   # The remaining rotation in radians
   float32 remaining

-The first section of this message, above the ``---``, is the structure (data type and name) of the goal input.
+The first section of this message, above the ``---``, is the structure (data type and name) of the goal request.
 The next section is the structure of the result.
 The last section is the structure of the feedback.